intel/CommsPowerManagement/power.md

 [1] Display Available Settings
 [2] Display Current Settings

+[3] Display Available P-States
-[3] Set P-State governor for a range of cores
+[4] Set P-State governor for a range of cores
-[4] Set Maximum P-State for a range of cores
+[5] Set Maximum P-State for a range of cores
-[5] Set Minimum P-State for a range of cores
+[6] Set Minimum P-State for a range of cores

+[7] Display Available C-States
-[6] Set P-State for a range of cores
+[8] Enable C-State for a range of cores

-[7] Enable C-State for a range of cores
+[9] Disable C-State for a range of cores

+[10] Display Available Uncore Freqs
+[11] Set Uncore Maximum for a range of cores
-[8] Disable C-State for a range of cores
+[12] Set Uncore Minimum for a range of cores

+[13] Enable Turbo
+[14] Disable Turbo

 [h] Show Help Text
 [q] Exit Script